noble-assets/wormhole/.github/README.md

 ```

 Once these packets have been relayed to Wormchain via IBC, the guardian set
 emits a VAA as soon as consensus is reached.
-The VAA are then posted into the
+The VAA is then posted into the
-receiving chain to trigger a state transition.
+receiving chain to trigger the associated state transition.

-Packets are not defined directly in this module, but other Noble's modules can
+`x/wormhole` does not directly defines packets, but allows other Noble's modules
-interact with the `x/wormhole` module to perform actions on other chains by
+to interact with it to perform actions on other chains by using custom messages.
-using custom messages.
-Below is an example of how the Noble Dollar module uses
+Below is an example of how the Noble Dollar module uses the Womrhole module
-the Womrhole module keeper to perform a native token transfer:
+keeper to perform a native token transfer:

 ```go
 err = k.wormhole.PostMessage(